JelmerT/JelmerT.github.io/_posts/2016-03-14-IoT-IP-camera-teardown-and-getting-root-password.md

 The ideal solution to this problem would be to compile a custom build of OpenWrt and flash it to the camera.
 And of course getting the USB webcam and all other I/O devices to work.
 This way you'd have full control of the camera and all its data.
 As OpenWRT and DD-WRT can transform shady cheap WiFi routers into a solid, stable piece of networking equipment, a version of these OSes for IP cameras could transform them into a cheap, stable and secure way of doing video surveillance.
 I call it: CamWrt or OpenCamWrt or OpenCam ... not entirely sure yet.
 That's for a future post.

-If you any more info on any part of this teardown, or noticed some mistakes, don't hesitate to contact me or leave a comment!
+If you want any more info on any part of this teardown, or noticed some mistakes, don't hesitate to contact me or leave a comment!